 The key caveat here to maintain hologram stability is to follow the 3-meter rule above.

-If you have a highly dynamic hologram, such as a character walking around the room, or a floating UI that follows along the wall near the user, it is best to skip spatial anchors and render those holograms directly in the coordinate system provided by the stationary frame of reference (i.e. in Unity, you achieve this by placing holograms directly in world coordinates without a WorldAnchor).
-Holograms in a stationary coordinate system may experience drift when the user is far from the hologram, but this is less likely to be noticeable for dynamic holograms: either the hologram is constantly moving anyway, or its motion constantly keeps it close to the user, where drift will be minimized.
+If you have a highly dynamic hologram, such as a character walking around the room, or a floating UI that follows along the wall near the user, it is best to skip local spatial anchors and render those holograms directly in the coordinate system provided by the stationary frame of reference (i.e. in Unity, you achieve this by placing holograms directly in world coordinates without a WorldAnchor).
+Holograms in a stationary frame of reference may experience drift when the user is far from the hologram, but this is less likely to be noticeable for dynamic holograms: either the hologram is constantly moving anyway, or its motion constantly keeps it close to the user, where drift will be minimized.

 One interesting case of dynamic holograms is an object that is animating from one anchored coordinate system to another.
 For example, you might have two castles 10 meters apart, each on their own spatial anchor, with one castle firing a cannonball at the other castle.
 At the moment the cannonball is fired, you can render it at the appropriate location in the stationary frame of reference, so as to coincide with the cannon in the first castle's anchored coordinate system.
 It can then follow its trajectory in the stationary frame of reference as it flies 10 meters through the air.
 As the cannonball reaches the other castle, you may choose to move it into the second castle's anchored coordinate system to allow for physics calculations with that castle's rigid bodies.